 *Please note that topics marked with a * are studied by Single Honours students only

-You are introduced to the foundations of media industries and will look at how the media is used to exert or to challenge power in society.
-You also explore the history of the media’s development in Britain, from the printing press to the internet.
-Other topics studied include how media organisations and journalists decide ‘what is news’, and you will also have practice-based work in areas such as radio production, social media and newspaper design.
+You will look at how the media is used to exert or to challenge power in society, and develop a deeper understanding of the political and cultural changes associated with digital and social media.
+You will explore the history of the media’s development in Britain, from the printing press to the internet.
+Other topics studied include how news media organisations and journalists decide ‘what is news’.
+You will also develop applied cross-platform media practice skills.

 You will explore film history and theory, including the classical Hollywood studio system, representations of women on film, and masculinity, sexualities, race and class on films.
 Theories studied include auteur, genre and stardom.
 You will also look at films as a social practice, and will have practical sessions in animation, photography and filmmaking.

 Your second year develops your understanding of key media industries topics.
 You also explore how commercial, political and cultural pressures shape the work of the media in the digital era.
 Other topics studied include media industries, such as format television and digital media, and applied skills, like research methods.
 You will develop the research skills necessary to investigate key aspects of the media.
 You will continue to advance your cross-platform media practice skills.